dollybuzz/twinbee-inactiveFork/README.md

 **Create a Subscription**

 Endpoint: '/api/createSubscription'</br>
       Creates a new subscription for an existing customer.
+Note that this action causes the customer's payment source to be charged for the calculated cost of the first month.
       Note that auto_collection is ALWAYS off.
 Looks for values in the body as follows:
 ```
       {